WTMBerlin/jscc-welcomeguide/README.md

 ## Intro

-First of all, welcome to the 3rd Edition of our Javascript Crash Course!
+First of all, welcome to the 3rd Edition of our JavaScript Crash Course!
 This is going to be a challenging but exciting journey for getting started in the programming world.

 In this guide we will go through all the steps and tools you will need to get ready for the classes.
 Please, make sure that you have all the tools installed and ready to go before starting the course.